Brú na Bóinne, Ancient mansions of Boyne!

 Knowth has one large mound (measuring 12 m (40 ft) in high, 67 m (220 ft) in diameter), which has two passage tombs one with the entrance facing east and the other west and 18 smaller satellite mounds around it.
 The two passage ways on the bigger mound are built in astronomical alignment with the sun on equinox days.
 This larger mound is surrounded by 124 kerb stones and some on these has ancient inscriptions with circular and spiral chiseled markings on it.

-After existing this mound we climbed on top of it and the area on top looked shockingly humongous and the view was absolutely stunning.
-We spent few minutes on top before we left back to the Visitor center.
+After exiting this mound we climbed on top of it and the area on top looked shockingly humongous and the view was absolutely stunning.
+We spent few minutes on top before we left back to the Visitor Center.

 For more information of this please visit their site here.